Temasek-Dynamics/gestelt/docs/radxa_zero_setup.md

-# Radxa Zero OBC Setup
+# Radxa Zero Setup
-Instructions for setting up of Radxa Zero on-board computer
+Instructions for setting up of Radxa Zero computer

 ## A: Flashing Ubuntu OS onto Radxa
 1. Install the following tools on your main computer: